FAQ's: Your Questions Answered

 Most drivers who are arrested for Driving Under the Influence will face criminal charges typically filed by the State Attorney’s office.
-Throughout the criminal proceedings, there may be time that the State calls upon you as a witness to either testify as to how the accident happened, your observation of the accused driver’s conduct, or even the extent of the damage to your vehicle and severity of your injuries.
+Throughout the criminal proceedings, there may be a time that the State calls upon you as a witness to either testify as to how the accident happened, your observation of the accused driver’s conduct, or even the extent of the damage to your vehicle and severity of your injuries.
 I highly encourage you to cooperate with the State Attorney’s office and remember that whatever happens in the criminal proceedings will have no material impact on your claim for injuries.

-What if the driver is found to be not-guilty?
-A finding of not-guilty in a criminal proceeding is not always an indication that a person did not engage in the unlawful conduct, but sometimes a mere issue of lack of proof.
+What if the driver is found to be not guilty?
+A finding of not guilty in a criminal proceeding is not always an indication that a person did not engage in the unlawful conduct, but sometimes a mere issue of lack of proof.
 Either way, whatever transpires in the criminal proceedings, that driver’s conduct or alleged conduct can still be argued in civil court.
 In plain terms, if a driver is not charged or not convicted of DUI, the arresting officer’s suspicions and the driver’s conduct before, during and at the scene of the accident can still be introduced into court at a trial for your injuries as a means of proving that the driving was under the influence.